Kiko Loureiro: Career

 Loureiro began studying music and playing acoustic guitar at age 11.
 He studied with two famous Brazilian musicians: Pedro Bueno and Mozart Mello.
 Inspired by various artists, including Eddie Van Halen, Jimmy Page, Jimi Hendrix, and Randy Rhoads, he moved to the electric guitar at 13 and by 16 had already joined two bands, Legalize (with Edu Mello on vocals, Dennis Belik on bass and Alja on drums) and A Chave, and was playing in nightclubs in São Paulo.
-At 19, he co-founded Brazilian power metal band Angra.
+At 19, he was invited to join the Brazilian power metal band Angra.

 Due to the increase in popularity of power metal, Loureiro has become quite successful, both playing in Angra and as a solo artist.

-In addition to his rock/metal achievements, Loureiro has also played guitars on several eurobeat songs in collaboration with Dave Rodgers, including "Fevernova", "Ring of Fire" and "The Road Is on Fire".
+In addition to his rock/metal achievements, Loureiro has also played guitars on several Eurobeat songs in collaboration with Dave Rodgers, including "Fevernova", "Ring of Fire" and "The Road Is on Fire".

 On 2 April 2015, it was announced that Loureiro had joined the American thrash metal band Megadeth, replacing Chris Broderick.

+In 2016 he alongside Dave Mustaine won Dimebag Darrell Best Guitarist award at that years Revolver Golden Gods Awards.

 On 12 February 2017, Loureiro, along with Dave Mustaine, David Ellefson and Chris Adler, won the "Best Metal Performance" Grammy Award for the Megadeth song "Dystopia" at the 59th Grammy Awards.

+In March 2022, Loureiro made public The Kiko Loureiro Guitar Academy, an online school offering guitar courses.
+Loureiro began hosting a mentorship program the same year.

+Loureiro performed and co-wrote songs on Megadeth's 2022 release The Sick, the Dying... and the Dead!, which received critical appraisal.

+Loureiro announced in September 2023 that he would be taking a break from Megadeth.
+On 19 November 2023, Loureiro announced that he was extending his break into 2024, later confirming that he had officially left Megadeth in a podcast interview on 28 November.